top of page

 Featured Project:

-New Jersey Department
+New Jersey Department of Community Affairs,

 Division of Disaster Recovery and Mitigation

-In 2022, the federal government released $350 billion to state, local, territorial, and Tribal governments in the form of Coronavirus State and Local Fiscal Recovery (SLFR) grants to support the communities hit hardest by the pandemic.
+In 2022, the Federal government released $350 billion to state, local, territorial, and Tribal governments in the form of Coronavirus State and Local Fiscal Recovery (SLFR) grants to support the communities hit hardest by the pandemic.

 Drawing on twenty years of experience in compliance, programmatic monitoring, and fraud prevention, the Vander Weele Group has provided the state with ongoing risk assessments and the means to evaluate and improve project performance, internal controls, cash management, acquisition and property management, and records management.
 Additionally, we've provided training to detect and prevent fraud, waste, and abuse, and in conducting subrecipient monitoring.